CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 ## Application Load Balancer vs Network load balancer
 Path based routing and host based routing are only available for the Application Load Balancer (ALB).
 Deploying an NGINX load balancer on EC2 would work but would suffer management and scaling issues.
 Read more here: https://aws.amazon.com/blogs/aws/new-host-based-routing-support-for-aws-application-load-balancers/

+### ALB & ASG
+Adding the entire CIDR of the ALB would work, but wouldn't guarantee that only the ALB can access the EC2 instances that are part of the ASG.
+Here, the right solution is to add a rule on the ASG security group to allow incoming traffic from the security group configured for the ALB.

+### SNI
+support for multiple TLS/SSL certificates on Application Load Balancers (ALB) using Server Name Indication (SNI).
+You can now host multiple TLS secured applications, each with its own TLS certificate, behind a single load balancer.
+In order to use SNI, all you need to do is bind multiple certificates to the same secure listener on your load balancer.
+ALB will automatically choose the optimal TLS certificate for each client.
+These new features are provided at no additional charge.

+One of our most frequent requests on forums, reddit, and in my e-mail inbox has been to use the Server Name Indication (SNI) extension of TLS to choose a certificate for a client.
+Since TLS operates at the transport layer, below HTTP, it doesn’t see the hostname requested by a client.
+SNI works by having the client tell the server “This is the domain I expect to get a certificate for” when it first connects.
+The server can then choose the correct certificate to respond to the client.
+All modern web browsers and a large majority of other clients support SNI.
+In fact, today we see SNI supported by over 99.5% of clients connecting to CloudFront.

 # RDS
 RDS stands for Relational Database Service